The Venture Capital Associate: Tech + Finance = Overpowered Professional?

 At the Pre-MBA level, you need to have graduated from university and worked in a field like investment banking, management consulting, or business development, sales, or product management at a startup for a few years.

 At the Post-MBA level, you should have done something related to tech, healthcare, or finance for a few years before business school.

 Pedigree, prestige, and brand name still matter a lot; anyone can start a company, but VCs tend to be from the top universities and business schools.

 Consultants may have a slight advantage over bankers, but it depends on your work experience: technology investment banking beats HR consulting, but strategy consulting for tech companies beats debt capital markets.

 Then there’s also the Ph.D. or M.D. path for life sciences venture capital, which we’ve covered elsewhere.

 The recruiting process for VC tends to be unstructured because most firms hire “as needed.”

-A few headhunters operate in the space, but to have the best shot at getting in, you need to network extensively (see the article on how to get into venture capital for more).
+A few headhunters operate in the space, but to have the best shot at getting in, you need to network extensively (see the articles on how to get into venture capital and venture capital interview questions).

 Especially at early-stage firms, you need to be presentable and articulate with a demonstrated passion for startups and technology and strong views on different industries.